SCREP: Scene Coordinate Regression and Evidential Learning-based Perception-Aware Trajectory Generation: ACKNOWLEDGMENTS

 \subsection{Setup}

-We ran photorealistic simulations using the FlightGoggles simulator~\cite{flightgoggles} under Intel Core i9-7920X CPU.
-The simulated camera resolution was fixed at $480\times480$ pixels, and its FoV was $90^{\circ}$.
-We trained a E‑SCRNet following the architecture in \cite{DSACplusplus22TPAMI} for each of the two sites (``stata1’’ and ``stata2’’) in the \textit{stata\_ground\_floor} environment as shown in Fig.~\ref{fig:map}.
+We run photorealistic simulations using the FlightGoggles simulator on an Intel Core i9-7920X CPU~\cite{flightgoggles}.
+The simulated camera resolution is fixed at $480\times480$ pixels, with an FOV of $90^{\circ}$.
+We train the E-SCRNet following the architecture in~\cite{DSACplusplus22TPAMI} for each of the two environments \texttt{stata1} and \texttt{stata2}.

-To highlight the advantages brought by our perception‑aware planner, we deliberately used a small training set: about 1,200 images captured along a single trajectory (``picasso’’) from the Blackbirds dataset~\cite{Antonini20IJRR}, trained for only 100k iterations.
-The regularization coefficient $\rho$, the learning rates, and the batch size were $10^{-2}$, $10^{-4}$, and 1, respectively.
-Adam optimizer was applied.
-The training time was 14 minutes using one NVIDIA RTX 6000 Ada GPU.
+To highlight the advantages of our perception-aware planner, we deliberately use a small training set captured along a single trajectory (``picasso'') from the Blackbird dataset~\cite{Antonini20IJRR} and train for 100k iterations.
+Among the Blackbird trajectories, ``picasso'' is the most random, sweeping the full position bounds, and we keep the yaw continuously rotating so the network observes a wide range of viewing directions.
+We set the regularization coefficient $\rho = 10^{-2}$.
+Following~\cite{DSACplusplus22TPAMI}, we train the network using Adam with a learning rate of $10^{-4}$ and a batch size of 1, completing in 14 minutes on one NVIDIA RTX 6000 Ada GPU.